RicardoRagel/test-bazel/README.md

 * In our package BUILD file, add a `deps` to this `@<repository>//:<the_lib>` in the rule of the target that needs to use it.

 [Here](https://www.stevenengelhardt.com/2021/09/22/practical-bazel-depending-on-a-system-provided-c-cpp-library/) you can fing another solution using `cc_import`, perhaps more accurate.

+## Test 7 - Using a Third-Party library

+This is a test about how to use a library provided by another collaborator (for example a standalone SDK that a company distribute as a shared .so library together with some headers files).

+In this case, we have to use it in Bazel as we have the source files (in this case the .so) and the headers files, creating a cc_library rule for that and using the target as a `deps` of our program.

+This example uses the generated library from the Test 4 (AllVehicles.so) included in a folder `third-party` of the `main` package.